UNICORE-EU/server-bundle/INSTALL.md

 The servers (except TSI where this is optional) use X.509 certificates and client-authenticated SSL for communication.

+The installation package comes with the option of using "demo" certificates, or creating a new self-signed certificte.

-The demo certificates should not be used if your servers are accessible from the internet!
+The "demo" certificates must NOT be used if your servers are accessible from the internet!
 Please refer to the documentation in the "docs/Security.txt" file and to the online UNICORE documentation for more information on the UNICORE server security setup.

+The second optionm self-signed certificates, are secure but may be inconvenient for integrating your UNICORE installation with other applications.

+For a secure production deployment, we recommend getting SSL server certificates for your machines (as you would for a web server), and use those for the UNICORE servers.

 INSTALLATION & CONFIGURATION
 ----------------------------